 Worked Example: Hourly Rate Calculation

 Your hourly rate must be related to the actual working hours you have in a year (this is based on The European Commission’s Horizon 2020 Methodology).
-Follow these steps to get started:
+Follow the steps in the image below to get started.

 Once that is taken care of, it is time to estimate the hourly rate.
 To do this you need to have the following information for each person: